Ken Klinzing - President/treasurer

 Shawn Grover - secretary

 Shawn Grover is a life-long Madison resident and UW-Madison graduate.
-He has worked in the construction industry for over 25 years and is currently working for the Erdman Company.
+He has worked in supply chain management in the construction and manufacturing industries for over 25 years and is currently working for Fristam Pumps.

 Erika Bierma - Director